Voltstro/Pootis-Bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/CreepysinProjects/Pootis-Bot/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/CreepysinProjects/Pootis-Bot/blob/master/LICENSE.md) file for details

 ## Quick Notes

-* This is the first piece of software that I have publicly release ever, there are bound to be mistakes
+* This is the first piece of software that I have publicly release, there are bound to be mistakes and pieces of code that aren't "professional" or whatever
-* **This bot is still under heavy development, everything is subject to change!**
 * The name 'Pootis-Bot' was suggested by my friend.
 Yes, I know what game it is from

 * The robot heavy icon is Valves
+* Thanks for Discord for being a good chatting service
-* Thanks for discord for the discord.NET API
+* Thanks for anyone who has worked on the Discord.NET api